 Skills: A Mental Health qualification is broken down across three years, full time.
 Commonly, your first year will see you develop a grounding in your ethical responsibilities and the fundamentals of providing healthcare through studying professional practice, and skills development.
 Your second year will move to more evidential based work and applying learning to practical approaches within a clinical placement revolving around medication and psychological care.
 The final year will involve developing a grounding in professional practice for your post-graduation role, focusing contemporary practice, clinical evaluation, and contextualised healthcare.

-Qualifications: These follow the standard guidelines of needing 95 to 115 UCAS points drawn from A-Level qualifications in the sciences and social sciences.
-This should also be supplemented by passing grades (C Level or above) in English language, maths, in relevant sciences or social sciences.
+Qualifications: These follow the standard guidelines of needing 96 to 120 UCAS points This should also be supplemented by passing grades (C Level or above) in English language, maths and sometimes in relevant sciences or social sciences.
+Qualifications such as A-levels, BTECs, HE Diplomas or NVQs can be considered.
 Relevant work experience, skills or qualifications earned outside of academia can also be useful.